 |For every 20 km. or part thereof thereafter||Over Dimensional Cargo||One additional day|

-4. Can the validity of E-way bill be extended?
+6. Can the validity of E-way bill be extended?

-Yes, the validity of the E-way bill can be extended, if the consignment does not reach the destination within the validity period due to reasons like natural calamities, law and order issues, trans-shipment delay, accident of conveyance, etc.
+Yes, the validity of the GST E-way bill can be extended, if the consignment does not reach the destination within the validity period due to reasons like natural calamities, law and order issues, trans-shipment delay, accident of conveyance, etc.

-5. Can an E-way bill be modified or cancelled?
+7. Can an E-way bill be modified or cancelled?

 The E-way bill once generated cannot be edited or modified.
 Only Part-B (which consists of vehicle details) can be updated.
 However, if E-way bill is generated with wrong information, it can be cancelled and generated afresh.
 The cancellation is required to be done within 24 hours from the time of generation.

-6. Can multiple invoices be clubbed to create a single E-way bill?
+8. Can multiple invoices be clubbed to create a single E-way bill?

 No, in case multiple invoices are issued by the supplier to the recipient, multiple E-way bills to be generated.
 Thus, for each invoice, a single E-way bill has to be generated, irrespective of the fact whether same or different consignors or consignees are involved.
 However, after generating all these E-way bills, one Consolidated E-way bill can be prepared for transportation purpose, if goods are going in one vehicle.